kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## "Never" conforms to "Equatable" and "Hashable" {#head-18}

-`Never` in Swift 5 now can be used as dictionary key.
+`Never` in Swift 5 now can be used as a dictionary key.

 ## Standard Library gets "Result" type {#head-19}

 As Swift is improving itself in a server environment, it got `Result` type which is mainly used in asynchronous APIs.
-Let's see an exaple from Swift's documentation.
+Let's see an example from Swift's documentation.

 {% highlight swift %}
 func dataTask(with url: URL, completionHandler: @escaping (Data?, URLResponse?, Error?) -> Void) -> URLSessionDataTask